The facts

 - When crossing the road, take the shortest, most direct route and use a designated pedestrian crossing wherever possible.

-- When crossing the road or getting off a tram, unplug your earphones and look up from mobile devices.
+- When crossing the road or getting off a tram, remove your earphones and look up from mobile devices.

 Keeping pedestrians safe while driving

-- Drive at or below the speed limit, especially in built up areas.
+- Drive within the speed limit, especially in built up areas.

-- When you’re driving on residential streets or shopping areas watch for people crossing the road and children on bikes or scooters.
+- When you’re driving on residential streets or in shopping areas, watch for people crossing the road or riding bikes or scooters.

 - Ensure you check your surroundings when reversing.
-Reversing cameras can be retrofitted to most vehicles, a camera will help you avoid collisions, particularly with children that may be below eye level
+Reversing cameras can be retrofitted to most vehicles, and can help you avoid collisions, particularly with children that may be below eye level.

 - Always look out for pedestrians at intersections and at pedestrian crossings.
-Some people may need more time to cross the road, especially older pedestrians.
+Some people may need more time to cross the road, especially senior pedestrians.

 What we’re doing about pedestrian safety